BioPsyk/PAFGRS/README.md

 build_vignettes()
 ```

-The vignette can now be found in
+The vignette in the format .html, .R and .RMD can now be found in the `doc` folder.